hsf-training/hsf-training-ml-webpage/_episodes/05-Model_Training.md

 4. An accuracy score between the test dataset `y_test` and machine learning predictions `y_pred` is made.
 The accuracy score is defined as the ratio of correctly identified data points to all data points.

 ## Neural Network
 A neural network is a black-box model with many hyperparameters.
 We will discuss the mathematical structure of neural networks later on in the tutorial.
 If you are interested in neural networks, I would highly recommend reading [Chapter 10](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/) of the text (and [Chapters 11-18](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/) as well, for that matter).
+It is also discussed [here](https://lukepolson.github.io/HEP_ML_Lessons/07-nn/index.html) in the tutorial.
 To use a neural network with sci-kit learn, we must modularize its construction using a function.
 We will later pass this function into a keras wrapper.

 ~~~
 def build_model(n_hidden=1, n_neurons=5, learning_rate=1e-3):